BCFT One-point Functions of Coulomb Branch Operators: Diagrammatics

 We now compute the 1-loop contribution to $\bk{A_2}$.

 There are only three diagrams contributing to the 1-loop correction.
 Employing dimensional regularization (\ref{edimreg}) we can write the first contribution

 with

 Note that the $\Y_2$ contribution must cancel in the end result.
-Indeed, not only does it add an IR-divergence (which is a problem for the theory at hand if we don't have other diagrams cancelling it), it also adds a term that scales like $\sim\frac{1}{x_\perp}$ which is not allowed by the conformal invariance that fixes $\bk{\phi^2(x)}\propto\frac{1}{x_\perp^2}$.
+Indeed, not only does it add an IR-divergence (which is a problem for the theory at hand if we do not have other diagrams cancelling it), it also adds a term scaling like $\sim\frac{1}{x_\perp}$ not allowed by conformal invariance which fixes $\bk{\phi^2(x)}\propto\frac{1}{x_\perp^2}$.

 Indeed the following further two corrections are given by: